jonathanricky/dashboard-zoo-cologne-challenge-sidestream/README.md

 ### Tech Stack

 Our project is built with a modern tech stack, designed for efficiency and maintainability.
 The tool we use here is called `stackblitz`.
 It functions as a fully integrated development environment (IDE).
-We have defined helper commands for development, testing, running the app in production, linting, ... that are runnable via `npm run X` where X is the command, checkout the `package.json` for more.

 Here's a closer look at the technologies and tools that drive our application:

-Frontend: Vue3, Nuxt3, TypeScript, TailwindCSS
+- Frontend: Vue3, Nuxt3, TypeScript, TailwindCSS
-Backend: Node.js
+- Backend: Node.js
-Testing: Vitest
+- Testing: Vitest
-Linting: ESLint
+- Linting: ESLint

 Please note that Storybook is currently disabled in StackBlitz due to compatibility issues.

+#### NPM Scripts

+To streamline development and testing, we have defined helper commands for development that are runnable via `npm run X` where X is the command, checkout the `package.json` for more:

+- dev: Start the development server with `nuxi dev`.
+- build: Build the application with `nuxi build`.
+- lint: Lint the codebase, including type checking with `nuxi typecheck` and style linting with ESLint.
+- test: Run tests using Vitest.
+- test:watch: Run tests continuously for ongoing development.
+- prepare: Install Husky, which helps with Git hooks.
+- test-for-reviewer: Build the application and run tests for the reviewer.
+- hello: Display a message to guide the IT Director in the project's initial tasks.
+The message can be found in `TASKS.md`.

 ### Getting Started